okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 ## Getting connected

-Make sure your SCIM implementation passes all the Runscope tests before integrating it with Okta.
+Make sure that your SCIM implementation passes all the runscope tests before integrating it with Okta.
 For more information on testing your SCIM implementation, see [Prepare your SCIM API service](/docs/guides/scim-provisioning-integration-prepare/main/#test-your-scim-api)

 Begin by signing in to your Okta Developer Edition org.
 If you don't have one, sign up for an [Okta developer account](https://developer.okta.com/signup/).